csirvente/holi/ui/README.md

 ### Authentication with Auth0

 We use [Auth0](https://auth0.com/) for authentication.
-When a user logs in or signs up, they are taken through a flow where Auth0 generates a [JWT](https://jwt.io/) and redirects to http://realities.theborder.and.se/auth-callback, where we get the JWT and store it in localStorage.
+When a user logs in or signs up, they are taken through a flow where Auth0 generates a [JWT](https://jwt.io/) and redirects to http://holi.app/auth-callback, where we get the JWT and store it in localStorage.
 The `AuthRoutesContainer` component handles routing for the /auth-callback route and renders the `AuthCallback` component, which in turn uses the `auth` service (under `/ui/src/services/`) to get and store the JWT.

 We have a [Higher Order Component (HOC)](https://reactjs.org/docs/higher-order-components.html) named `withAuth` that can be used to provide components with props related to authentication.
 It provides a `login` and `logout` function, an `isLoggedIn` flag and the user's `email`.

 ### CSS and Styling

-Styles in Realities can come from two places.
+Styles in Holi can come from two places.
 First of all, we import [Bootstrap v4's](https://getbootstrap.com/docs/4.1/getting-started/introduction/) stylesheets, which are applied globally.
 We use Bootstrap components via [reactstrap](http://reactstrap.github.io/).
 For custom styles we use [styled-components](https://www.styled-components.com/).
 Styled components are allowed to be defined in the file for the component in which they will be used, but can also be defined as their own shared component under `/ui/src/components/` if they will be used in several places in the app.

 These are the only two ways we apply styles in the app.
 We don't write our own globally applied stylesheets and we keep customizing Bootstrap's global styles to a bare minimum (if at all).